 All of these factors are subject to the fact that although there is an increase political sensibility to update the 1969 Decree of Insolvency, at the light of recent legislative changes, including the resources of local courts to quickly adapt to changes, it will take time to implement, both in terms of drafting, approval and mindset.
-Accordingly, it is expected that the 1969 Decree to survive a substantial part of the changes that the insolvency wave will bring, with some necessary updates likely being enacted by means of urgency.
+Accordingly, it is expected that the 1969 Decree to survive a substantial part of the insolvency wave that will come in the next years with some necessary update that will probably be enacted by means of urgency.